 Cilantro's divisiveness isn't about picky eating or imagination.
 It's about real genetic and chemical differences in how people perceive the same herb.
 Some noses amplify cilantro's citrusy brightness while others get stuck on its soapy aldehydes.

-For home cooks, the practical takeaway is simple: know your audience.
-Blend cilantro into sauces rather than scattering it on top.
+The fix isn't to lecture your guests about acquiring the taste.
+It's to cook around the problem: blend cilantro into sauces rather than scattering it on top.
 Offer it on the side when you're unsure.
 Have parsley ready as a swap.
 And when you're cooking for yourself?
 Use as much or as little as you like.

 Ready to put this knowledge to use?
 Our Garden Fresh Salsa makes cilantro an optional add-in, so everyone at the table can customize to their taste.